Tips and tricks for taking care of Black skin

 By now, you know that everyone’s skin is different.
 A tailored skin care routine can benefit and alleviate a variety of different skin concerns based on age, hormones, or even skin tone.
-As we close out Black History Month, it’s important to recognize that to each their own applies to more than just opinions.
+It’s important to recognize that to each their own applies to more than just opinions.
 Here are some things of note when caring for black skin.

 Black skin is higher in melanin than lighter skin.
 Melanin-producing cells may be more susceptible to the effects of inflammation, which may cause them to be more noticeable in darker skin.